The King's Body Guard

 The Yeomen of the Guard Story

 From time immemorial, monarchs have craved protection, whether from rival claimants, wayward barons, or the occasional foreign invader with grand designs on their throne.
-The sovereign’s retinue has, at times, been as much a feature of English life as the Tower of London or the sound of Big Ben (which, alas, they could not yet enjoy).
+The sovereign’s retinue has, at times, been as much a feature of English life as Sunday roast (obviously beef) or the sound of Big Ben (which, alas, they could not yet enjoy).
 One cannot help but marvel at the variety of these early bodyguards—a veritable tapestry of characters, some noble, some ignoble, and some, no doubt, with dubious dental hygiene.

 Let us take our first step back to the Anglo-Saxon period, a rather rowdy time.
 Here, the only available security force was the militia, known as the fyrd, comprised of free men whose military obligations were more a matter of personal honour than land-bound feudal duty.
 This arrangement worked well enough until Canute the Great, evidently unimpressed by the haphazard martial spirit of his English subjects, introduced the huscarls, the nation’s first professional fighting men.
 Here we see the seeds of a professional army—a notion that must have caused no small degree of consternation among Anglo-Saxon traditionalists who viewed paid soldiers as a distinctly foreign extravagance.